gusrabbit/aif360-learn/README.rst

 AI Fairness 360 Learn (aif360-learn v0.1)
 =========================================

-The AI Fairness 360 toolkit is an open-source library to help detect and remove bias in machine learning models.
+The AI Fairness 360 Learn started as a fork of IBM/AIF360 toolkit which is an open-source library to help detect and remove bias in machine learning models.
+This project focuses on making _aif360_ compatible with _scikit-learn_, and hence called _aif360-learn_.

+This project started as a fork of [IBM/AIF360](https://github.com/IBM/AIF360), and slowly it will move further away from it.
+As a result, most of the content is what you see on the original repository, for a while.

+Get in touch with us on [Gitter](https://gitter.im/aif360-learn/community)!

 The AI Fairness 360 Python package includes a comprehensive set of metrics for datasets and models to test for biases, explanations for these metrics, and algorithms to mitigate bias in datasets and models.